AlexandrAnatoliev/project-euler/README.md

 to create a new branch for each problem you solve.

-Firstly, select which problem you want to work with and open the `problem` directory:
+Firstly, select which problem you want to work with and open the `Problem` directory:
 ```
 project-euler
-├── problem1/
+├── Problem1/
 │   └── README.md
-├── problem2/
+├── Problem2/
 │   └── README.md
-├── problem3/
+├── Problem3/
 │   └── README.md
 └── README.md
 ```